statamic/docs/content/collections/docs/documentation.md

 ## Providing Feedback

-🐛If you encounter anything looks, smells, feels, or tastes like a **bug**, open an issue on the main [`statamic/cms`](https://github.com/statamic/cms) repo.
+🐛 Encounter something looks, smells, feels, or tastes like a **bug**?
+Open an issue on the main [`statamic/cms`](https://github.com/statamic/cms) repo!

-💡If you have an **idea** on how to improve something, you can open an issue on the [`statamic/ideas`](https://github.com/statamic/ideas) repo.
+💡 Have an **idea** on how to improve something?
+Open an issue on the [`statamic/ideas`](https://github.com/statamic/ideas) repo.

-🎁 Interested in _contributing_ to Statamic?
+🎁 Interested in contributing to Statamic?
 Please read our [Contribution Guide](https://github.com/statamic/cms/blob/master/CONTRIBUTING.md) first.